Issue Brief // Warrants & Due Process

 State authorization

-When Georgia forces can and cannot support federal operations.
+When Georgia resources can and cannot support federal immigration operations.

 • HB 1053